Islamic Mortgages

 This type of Islamic mortgage is most commonly used for purchasing commercial property.
 A mortgage lender buys the property on your behalf and immediately agrees to sell it to you for a higher price.

 Deciding which option may be right for you can be quite tricky.
 An experienced Islamic mortgage broker will be able to help fill in all of the blanks so you can make a choice that best suits you.
-What’s more, they can make sure the deal is fully Sharia-compliant, negotiate with the lender on your behalf and help you with all of the paperwork.
+What’s more, they can make sure the deal is fully Sharia-compliant, negotiate with the lender on your behalf and help you with all the paperwork.

-How, and where can you get one?
+How and where can you get one?

 The application process